 The economist also holds an erroneous belief that the sugar fructose is the primary cause of obesity, despite the existence of very strong evidence that fructose is no more fattening than any other form of carbohydrate when consumed in typical (physiological) amounts as part of a healthy balanced diet.

 A detailed response to the economist has been published in the Australian Paradox Revisited paper, and a new independent review of Australian's sugar consumption indicates that it is still continuing to decline.
 A new analysis of sweetened beverage consumption has been published and it too confirms that sugars from these sources continues to decline.
 The Australian Governments Australian Health Survey indicates that total sugar consumption, sweetened beverage consumption and added sugars consumption are all decreasing in Australia.
-Finally, a new analysis of the Australian Health Survey by Australias Commonwealth Scientific and Industrial Research Organisation (CSIRO) also indicates that added sugar consumption has decreased since 1995.
-These more recent data have been summarised in a new paper "Declining consumption of added sugars and sugar-sweetened beverages in Australia: a challenge for obesity prevention"
+A recent analysis of the Australian Health Survey by Australia's Commonwealth Scientific and Industrial Research Organisation (CSIRO) also indicates that added sugar consumption has decreased since 1995.
+These more recent data have been summarised in a new paper "Declining consumption of added sugars and sugar-sweetened beverages in Australia: a challenge for obesity prevention".
+Finally, an independent analysis of the 1995 National Nutrition Survey and the 2011/2 Australian Health Survey by the Australian Bureau of Statistics has corroborated the fact that free sugars consumption is declining in Australia.

 Added refined sugars like sucrose, fructose and glucose are essentially devoid of nutrients other than kilojoules.
 It is therefore recommended that we consume no more than 10% of energy from added sugars.
 For someone consuming 8,700 kJ a day, this is equal to no more than 55 grams, or 13 teaspoons a day.
 It’s important to note that total not added sugars are listed in a foods nutrition information panel.
 It is therefore not necessarily appropriate to choose foods with less than 10% (10 g per 100 g) of (total) sugars as this may inadvertently lead to unnecessary exclusion of nutritious foods and drinks like fruits and certain dairy foods from the diet.